One Big Beautiful Bill Act: Tax deduction for qualified tip income

+For a self-employed individual who receives tips in the course of their trade or business, eligible tips are tax deductible but they cannot create a net loss for the trade or business.

 Tax deductible for loan interest for U.S.-assembled cars

 The law allows individuals to deduct up to $10,000 per year in auto loan interest for new cars that had their final assembly in the United States and were purchased between January 1, 2025, and December 31, 2028.

 The vehicle must be for personal use, rather than business use.
 It must be a car, minivan, van, sport utility vehicle, pickup truck, or motorcycle with a gross vehicle weight rating of less than 14,000 pounds.
 All-terrain vehicles, trailers, campers, used vehicles, and leased vehicles are not eligible.
 The vehicle's Automobile Information Disclosure label must show that the place of its final assembly was the United States.
 The maximum tax deduction is reduced out for individuals whose modified adjusted gross income is greater than $100,000 (or $200,000 for married couples filing jointly), and it is eliminated for individuals whose modified adjusted gross income is greater than $150,000 (or $250,000 if married filing jointly).
 A taxpayer is not required to itemize their tax deductions in order to take the tax deduction.

 From 2025 to 2028, auto loan lenders are required to report loan details to the Internal Revenue Service if they receive at least $600 of interest on qualifying vehicle loans.